-Self-Sabotage & Unrealistic Expectations: Hard Truths Of Dating Apps – Awkwardness, Fatigue, Misrepresentation, Safety and What To Expect From Online Dating
+Self-Sabotage & Unrealistic Expectations: Hard Truths Of Dating Apps – No Matches, Likes On Dating Apps, Awkwardness, Fatigue, Misrepresentation, Safety & More

 Online dating is everywhere.
 In the age of Covid-19, you can’t avoid the topic.
 Everyone is on a dating app, if not, they are lying.
 People who made fun of dating apps and swore they would never use them are now addicted.
 Just because everyone is dipping their toes into the online dating world doesn’t mean everyone knows what they are doing, is having fun or doesn’t regret creating a profile.

 Dating apps are a great way to meet people outside one’s social circle.
 Given busy schedules, inability to leave the house, concern with hopping in a cab or on public transportation, people are relying on apps like Bumble, Hinge and Tinder to meet someone.
 But this is where it gets tricky as ‘looking to meet someone’ means different things for different people.

 Before you commit too much time and effort to dating apps, it’s important to have a solid grasp of dating apps, understand what they can/can’t do, realize what it takes to succeed and be aware of all the ways you can potentially sabotage your dating profile.

 People don’t always tell the truth on their dating profile.